 Seeing someone experience a stroke can be very scary.
 You may feel powerless, but that’s actually the opposite of the truth - your fast action can be the difference between that person recovering fully from the stroke or experiencing life-long disabilities, or even death.

 What happens to the brain during a stroke: Why early detection is important

 Strokes happen when blood flow is restricted to the brain, usually because of a clot in an artery (ischemic stroke).
 In some cases the blood clot dissolves on its own in a couple of hours resulting in only temporary stroke symptoms, called a TIA (transient ischemic attack) or mini stroke.

-No matter which type, “when a stroke happens your brain isn’t getting the blood supply it needs, causing the affected brain tissue to die,” explained Inhyup Kim, MD, a neurologist with Banner Health in Colorado.
+No matter which type, “when a stroke happens your brain isn’t getting the blood supply it needs, causing the affected brain tissue to die,” explained Inhyup Kim, MD, a neurologist with Banner Brain & Spine.
 Depending on which part of your brain is being cut off from the blood supply, a stroke can cause damage to your speech, motor movements, balance or other areas of the body.